ayay-ayush/Edu/index.md

    Even though I am highly confident about my dream and dedicated to change the world, I won't be surprised if someday I am be told to delete all these dreams out of my mind and start preparing for the entrance exams and *I'd be another lost case of a really passionate kid who "wanted" to change the world but was made to believe that a job is the best thing for a "middle class child".*

 6. **Evaluation System**
    - The sick mentality of "Only those succeed who score good marks" is deep rooted in the minds of every parent.
 Ironically, Marks were designed to evaluate students - but guess what, a student's future is decided by a evaluation system given out by other human!
-It simply means its deep rooted that we measure our success rates on the basis of comparision of other's success.
+It simply means its deep rooted that we celebrate our success rates on the basis of other's success.
 Students seems to be satisfied with a 40% marks if the topper's marks is 45%.
    Better Evaluation System is one of the things which I'm working on along with lot of other things in my small sized mind! :)

 7. **Cultural Development**